mk-fg/magnus/README.rst

   - Win-Alt-Ctrl-f: same as freeze-toggle above, but with 2s delay (-d/--freeze-key-delay option)

   Delay can be useful to freeze snapshot when keyboard will be grabbed by something else.

-Functionality for all these keys is also available via dropdowns/buttons in window header bar.